@ibnlanre/portal

 const configStore = createStore(appConfig);

-.
+You can initialize a store with state fetched asynchronously by passing an `async` function (that returns a `Promise`) to `createStore`.
 The store will initially be empty (or hold the unresolved Promise object itself, depending on internal handling) until the Promise resolves.

 **Important Considerations:**